Soft Peanut Butter and Pumpkin Dog Treats

 Ingredients

-15-ounce can of pumpkin puree
+• 15 oz can of pumpkin puree (NOT pumpkin pie filling)

-2 cups whole wheat flour
+• 2 cups whole wheat flour

 Instructions

-Next, mix in the whole wheat flour.
+Mix well.
 The dough will end up the consistency of play dough.

 Let them cool on the pan.

 This recipe makes a large batch.
 You can freeze some of the dough for later by dividing the dough and placing it in individual freezer bags.
 You can then thaw one at a time as you need more soft dog treats.

-The only downside is the texture of the dough does change once it’s been frozen.
+The only downside is that the texture of the dough does change once it’s been frozen.
 Once baked, the texture difference isn’t as noticeable, but the color of the treats is a little different.

+You can also bake the entire batch and freeze the extra treats to take out as needed.
+They don’t change as much when frozen after baking.
 To freeze the treats, place them in a single layer on a cookie sheet.
-Place the cookie sheet in the freezer and let freeze for several hours.
+Place the cookie sheet in the freezer and let it freeze for several hours.

-More pumpkin dog treats
+More dog treat recipes

 Frozen Pumpkin Dog Treats